 As a legally binding right, the right to education must be respected by the State parties to both international and regional treaties.
-States must take the necessary, concrete steps to achieve the full realisation of the right to education, immediately or, where the treaty permits, within a reasonable time period.
-Even in situations of insecurity and armed conflict, every effort to satisfy the minimum core obligations associated with the realisation of the right to education must be made by States.
+States must take the necessary, concrete steps to achieve the full realisation of the right to education.
+Even in situations of insecurity and armed conflict, every effort to satisfy, at the very least, the minimum core obligations associated with the realisation of the right to education must be made by States.
 When necessary, a State must make use of international assistance and cooperation to achieve the realisation of the right to education.

-Under the right to education, States have both positive obligations towards individuals, such as the provision of free and compulsory primary education, and negative obligations, such as the prohibition on impeding access to education.
+Under the right to education, States have both positive obligations towards individuals, such as the provision of free and compulsory primary education, and negative obligations, such as the prohibition of impeding access to education.
 States also have immediate obligations, including non-discrimination in the provision of education, and obligations for which they must take steps to realise the right progressively, such as access to higher education.
 Thus States have a continuous obligation with regard to the right to education as soon as they are party to a treaty protecting it, which entails taking all necessary measures to achieve the full realisation of this right as expeditiously as possible.